-Applicants who have not been placed on this shortlist and who will not pass on to the second stage of selection are informed by the end of February that they have been unsuccessful.
+Applicants who have not been placed on the shortlist and who will not pass on to the second stage of selection are informed by the end of February that they have been unsuccessful.

-At the second stage, short-listed applicants are contacted, and asked to rank order the training models and the NHS areas in which training posts are located.
-This year we will also ask candidates to provide short written answers to several questions and to complete an online Situational Judgment Task which is designed to assess capacity to make sound judgements in complex situations.
+At the second stage, short-listed applicants are contacted, and asked to rank order the training models and the NHS Boards in which training posts are located.
+We will also ask candidates to provide short written answers to several questions and to complete an online Situational Judgment Task which is designed to assess capacity to make sound judgements in complex situations.

 The questions will be sent by email to short-listed candidates in early February with a period of about a week for responses to be provided electronically.
 Candidates should therefore ensure that they have regular access to the email address that they provided on their Clearing House form at that time.